Efficient quantum circuits for port-based teleportation: Preliminaries

 is the cyclic shift permutation $(1\,2\,\dotsc\,n)$ on the first $n$ systems, and $\sigma_n \in \A^d_{n,1}$ is the contraction between systems $n$ and $n+1$ (it corresponds to the un-normalized projection onto the maximally entangled state between them).
 Since $\rho$ commutes with $\A_{n,0}^d$ and thus with $\pi$, the POVM elements $E_k$ for $k \in [n]$ can be written as

 hence the standard PGM is group-covariant \cite{Decker2004} with respect to the cyclic group on $n$ elements.

-The key to finding an efficient implementation of the measurement \eqref{def:PGM_PBT} will be expressing the operators $E_k$ in the Schur basis \eqref{eq:Schur transform of sigma}.
-This requires deriving an explicit formula for $\psi_\Lambda(E_k)$ for any irrep $\Lambda \in \Irr{\A_{n,1}^d}$, which we will do in \cref{sec:gtbasis_pgm}.
-For now, let us make some simple observations regarding $\psi_\Lambda(E_k)$.
+The key to finding an efficient implementation of the measurement \eqref{def:PGM_PBT} is expressing the operators $E_k$ in the mixed Schur basis \eqref{eq:Schur transform of sigma}.
+This requires deriving an explicit formula for $\psi_\Lambda(E_k)$ for any irrep $\Lambda \in \Irr{\A_{n,1}^d}$.
+Let's express $\rho$ operator in the mixed Schur basis first.

 Since $\rho$ coincides with the shifted \emph{Jucys--Murphy element} $d-J_{n+1}$ of $\A_{n,1}^d$, its spectrum can be easily computed, see \cite{grinko2023gelfandtsetlin}.
 More concretely, $\rho$ is nonzero and diagonal in the Gelfand--Tsetlin basis of each irrep $(\lambda,\0) \in \Irr{\A_{n,1}^d}$: